dullhunk/book/computinged/getting-started.md

 ## Computing without computers: Unplugged & cross-curricular
 Fancy hardware and gadgets are great ways to engage children, but you don't always need it.
 You can inspire people's imagination about computer science without using a computer at all, or by using computers in different settings Some good examples:

-* [Computer Science unplugged (csunplugged.org)](http://csunplugged.org) from [Tim Bell](http://www.cosc.canterbury.ac.nz/tim.bell/) at the University of Canterbury in New Zealand is a Google funded project
+* [Computer Science unplugged (csunplugged.org)](http://csunplugged.org) from [Tim Bell](http://www.cosc.canterbury.ac.nz/tim.bell/) at the University of Canterbury in New Zealand is a Google funded project providing “engaging games and puzzles that use cards, string, crayons and lots of running around.”
-* See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
+* See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London (QMUL) and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
 * A key part of Computer Science education is [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking).
 For your projects, think about what that means and how you can encourage students to think computationally

 You can also demonstrate the breadth of computing by building cross-curricular links via art, music, physics, chemistry and geography etc